hiyd-uk/hiyd.uk/terms.md

 ## Intellectual Property

-- **Your Content**: You retain all rights to content you create using Hyd
+- **Your Content**: You retain all rights to content you create using Hiyd
-- **App Software**: Hyd and its original content, features, and functionality are owned by us and protected by copyright and other intellectual property laws
+- **App Software**: Hiyd and its original content, features, and functionality are owned by us and protected by copyright and other intellectual property laws
 - **Jekyll**: Jekyll is an open-source project.
-Hyd is not affiliated with or endorsed by Jekyll's creators
+Hiyd is not affiliated with or endorsed by Jekyll's creators

 ## Disclaimers

-- **No Warranty**: Hyd is provided "as is" without warranty of any kind
+- **No Warranty**: Hiyd is provided "as is" without warranty of any kind
 - **Local Processing**: Since all processing happens locally, we cannot guarantee data persistence if your device fails
 - **Compatibility**: We strive for Jekyll compatibility but cannot guarantee compatibility with all Jekyll configurations
 - **Availability**: As a local app, availability depends on your device functionality